-    Fruits and vegetables like tomatoes, guavas, bell peppers, grapefruits, and watermelon are high in a particular carotenoid, lycopene (and antioxidants too!)
+Some fruits and vegetables, like tomatoes, guavas, bell peppers, grapefruits, and watermelon, are high in a particular carotenoid, lycopene (and antioxidants too!)

-Lycopene packs twice the SPF power of beta carotene, and is considered to have an SPF of 38 when consumed regularly.
-In one study, people who ate 5 tbsp of tomato paste daily for 3 months9 enjoyed 25 percent more protection against sunburn!
+Lycopene packs twice the SPF power of beta carotene and is considered to have an SPF of 38 when consumed regularly.
+In one study, people who ate 5 tbsp of tomato paste daily for 3 months9 enjoyed 25% more protection against sunburn!

 As if any of us needed an excuse to eat more chocolate, cacao can actually help decrease your risk of sunburn.
 High-cacao content is key, so not any chocolate bar will do!
 The darker the better (think 70% cacao at least).